Penile Implant Surgery

 The two-piece model functions in a similar manner, but the fluid reservoir is attached to the pump which is implanted in the scrotum.

-Penile implant surgery is generally performed under general anesthesia or spinal anesthesia .
+Penile implant surgery is generally performed under general anaesthesia or spinal anaesthesia.

 A catheter would be inserted into your bladder through your penis to collect urine during surgery.
 An incision will be made underneath the base of the penis.
 The surgeon will then stretch the spongy tissue present in the penis that generally fills with blood during an erection.